assafelovic/gpt-researcher/multi_agents/README.md

 ## Use case
 By using Langgraph, the research process can be significantly improved in depth and quality by leveraging multiple agents with specialized skills.
-This example showcases how a team of AI agents can work together to conduct research on a given topic, from planning to publication.
+Inspired by the recent [STORM paper](https://arxiv.org/abs/2402.14207), this example showcases how a team of AI agents can work together to conduct research on a given topic, from planning to publication.
 An average run generates a 5-6 page research report in multiple formats such as PDF, Docx and Markdown.

 ## The Multi Agent Team